 Palladium was a great candidate to become one of the top 3 investing opportunities in 2019.
 However, with the mini crash in March it invalidated its potential.

-Whether palladium will become one of the top 3 investing opportunities of 2020 is questionable but certainly not impossible.
+Whether palladium will become one of the top 3 investing opportunities of 2021 is questionable.
+Stated differently and in a more direct way: we don’t think so!

-Our palladium price forecast for 2020 is meant to do just that: ensure we play the palladium market in case it becomes one of the top performers in 2020.
+Our palladium price forecast for 2021 is meant to help understand if and when our prediction invalidates in order to play the palladium market in case it becomes one of the top performers in 2021.

 This is the summary of our palladium forecast for readers who don’t want to read through the entire article.